bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:20:37

 Okay, so with RGB, it's a very similar system in the sense that we still have these tokens that are being generated and they're being moved on the Bitcoin blockchain.
-But what we're doing here is we're using the existing UTXOs as a kind vessel into which we add and move the coins there.
+But what we're doing here is we're using the existing UTXOs as kind of a vessel, we add the coin there and we move the coins there.
-So let's say I have a UTXO and I have some RGB tokens in there.
+Let's say I have a UTXO and I have some RGB tokens in there.
-Well, first I would have to generate them, but let's skip that for a second.
+First I would have to generate them, but let's skip that for a second.
-So there's an output, it's mine.
+There's an output, it's mine.
 There are 10 USD Tether RGB tokens in there.

 Aaron van Wirdum: 00:21:14